- High rewards rate

 Capital One Savor isn’t the only credit card with great rewards.
 There are lots of attractive options right now.
 To help you make the right decision for your wallet, we’ll compare Capital One Savor to three of the most popular alternatives.

-Capital One® Savor® Cash Rewards Credit Card
+Capital One Savor Cash Rewards Credit Card

-Capital One® SavorOne® Cash Rewards Credit Card
+Capital One SavorOne Cash Rewards Credit Card

-Capital One® Quicksilver® Cash Rewards Credit Card
+Capital One Quicksilver Cash Rewards Credit Card

 Chase Sapphire Preferred® Card

-|Rewards Rate||1 - 4% Cash Back||1 - 3% Cash Back||1.5% Cash Back||1 - 2 points / $1|
+|Rewards Rate||1 - 5% Cash Back||1 - 5% Cash Back||1.5 - 5% Cash Back||1 - 5 points / $1|

 |Purchase Intro APR||N/A||0% for 15 months||0% for 15 months||N/A|

 |Transfer Intro APR||N/A||0% for 15 months|

 Transfer Fee: 3%